 How is the course assessed?

-The GCSE assessment is composed of four units.
-In Unit 1 (Listening and Understanding in Chinese), you will be tested on your ability to understand spoken Chinese.
-The spoken material heard will include both formal (eg telephone message) and informal speech (eg social interaction).
-The exam lasts 40 minutes (35 minutes + 5 minutes reading time) and is worth 20% of the marks.
+The GCSE assessment is composed of three units.
+In Unit 1 (Listening), you will be tested on your ability to understand spoken Chinese.
+The spoken material heard will include a number of questions,which are a combination of multiple-choice, multiple matching, note-taking and gap-fill questions.
+All three topic areas are assessed.
+The exam lasts 45 minutes (40 minutes + 5 minutes reading time) and is worth 25% of the marks.

-In Unit 3 (Reading and Understanding in Chinese), you will be tested on your ability to understand written Chinese.
-The examination consists of a number of short texts, notices or news reports in Chinese which include a range of settings and styles, both formal and informal (for example text messages, advertisements, emails).
-The exam lasts 50 minutes and is worth 20% of the marks.
+In Units 3 and 4 (Reading and Writing in Chinese), you will be tested on your ability to understand written Chinese.
+The examination consists of a number of short texts, notices or news reports in Chinese which include a range of settings and styles, both formal and informal (for example text messages, advertisements, emails, a translation into English).
+The writing part consists of two open-response writing tasks, each linked to a topic area.
+There is also a question involving translation of four sentences into Chinese.

 Easy Learning Mandarin Chinese Dictionary